IngBermudez/BIG_DATA/README.md

 //StructField(petal_width,DoubleType,true), StructField(species,StringType,true), StructField(label,DoubleType,false),
 //StructField(features,org.apache.spark.ml.linalg.VectorUDT@3bfc3ba7,true))
 ```
->hen printing the schema we know the type of data that our dataframe has, the first 4 columns are of type Double and true, in species it marks that it is string, while label is Double and features is a vector.
+>Then printing the schema we know the type of data that our dataframe has, the first 4 columns are of type Double and true, in species it marks that it is string, while label is Double and features is a vector.

 4. Print the first 5 columns.
 ```scala